BiswarupMukherjee1/spacecraft-pose-failure-detection/README.md

 (record 5588480, DOI 10.25740/wv398fc4383, CC-BY-4.0) and is **not** included here.
 `src/speedplus_fetch.py` verifies the archive and extracts a working subset.

-Studies 1 and 6 use a programmatic wireframe target defined in `src/sc_common.py`, with exact ground truth.
+Studies 1 and 6 use a programmatic wireframe target defined in `src/sc_common.py`, with ground truth.

 ---